Construction Timber Prices: Cost Per m³, Types & Building Uses

 | Hardwood Timber | $600 – $1200 | Floors, beams |

 These price ranges reflect general market averages across North America as of early 2026.
 Actual quotes will shift based on your region, the specific mill or supplier, the volume you're ordering, and whether delivery is included.
-Treated and structural grades tend to fluctuate more than standard softwood because fewer mills produce them.
+Treated and structural grades tend to fluctuate more than standard softwood because fewer mills produce them — when demand spikes, the supply side tightens up fast.
+It's always worth calling two or three local yards for current pricing rather than relying solely on online averages.
 For a more detailed breakdown of wood species pricing, see our oak timber pricing guide which covers hardwood cost factors in depth.

 Construction Timber vs Engineered Wood Prices